Theronguard/Emergency-Dice/README.md

 The [Allowed Effects] tab in the config syncs with all the clients, meaning that only server needs to disable/enable effects.

+Spawn rates are also serverside only, so no need to worry about having everyone syncing up their values with the host.

 ### Emergency die shop alias
 Some mods (like Lethal Things mod) might use conflicting item names in the shop.
 To solve this I added few aliases for the emergency die in the shop.